The day itself

 A Jewish tradition: on the Shabbat before the wedding, the groom is called up to the Torah for a blessing.
 It's a short, joyful ceremony, followed by a Shabbat lunch, called kiddush.
 Our traditions and community mean a lot to us, and we'd love to share this with you.
 Everyone's welcome.

-As it is Shabbat, we kindly request no cell phones.
+As it is Shabbat, we kindly request no photos or usage of cell phones.

 Welcome Party